This isn’t news to Sydneysiders, but did y’all know how good the hikes in Sydney are?

 How much time to allow: 1.5 hours for the hike + more time for the beaches on either end

 You’ll love this Sydney hike if you enjoy: Cliffs, bushwalks, old military remnants, wildflowers, whale watching

 This walk around La Perouse (a suburb very close to Sydney Airport) actually combines two walking tracks: the Henry Head walking track and the Cape Banks walking track.
 Together, they trace the coastline of Botany Bay from La Perouse.

 If you’re short on time/stamina, the Henry Head track goes along the coastline from La Perouse and back, at just 4km return.
 The Cape Banks track includes the Henry Head track PLUS carries on further down the coast and back, at 7km return.

 If you make it to La Perouse, be sure to check out Congwong Beach and Little Congwong Beach, two local favorites (note that Little Congwong is a nude beach).
 Bare Island is also worth a jaunt – it’s a tiny island connected to the mainland by a footbridge.
-You’ll glimpse all of these while on the walk.
+You’ll glimpse all of these while on this bush walk in Sydney.